Protobit64/YACK/README.md

 # YACK
 Yet Another Collection Kit

-A collection script for windows.
-Modular
+Launch RunRemote to execute the collection script agaisnt a list of hosts.
+It will provide options from their